 What to Look for: Plates & Bowls

-Any food photographer has a slight obsession with plates and bowls.
+Every food photographer has a slight obsession with plates and bowls.
 There are a million different options, and a lot of this will be your personal style preference.
 Think about what kind of dishes you like to make the most, and how you like to display them.
 And when you're buying a piece, think very specifically about how you're going to use it.
 If you can only think of one dish that it will work with, that's probably not enough to justify the purchase.

 - What is your color preference?
 I would recommend starting with whites / neutrals.
-You can always add color through the food, other props, linens, backgrounds, etc. Personally I like a more neutral plate and my color to come from other places, but you may like to bring your color in here!
+You can always add color through the food, other props, linens, backgrounds, etc. Personally, I like a more neutral plate and my color to come from other places, but you may like to bring your color in here!

 - How shiny is this?
 Matte, matte, matte.
 The less shine, the better.
 Food photography is all about controlling (or understanding) the light.
 A shiny plate is only going to fight you, giving glares and reflections that you don't need to have there.
 If you can get it in a matte finish, I highly recommend it.